Juan Alfredo Arzube: Auxiliary Bishop of Los Angeles

 On February 9, 1971, Arzube was appointed titular bishop of Civitate and auxiliary bishop of Los Angeles by Pope Paul VI.
-Arzube was consecrated on March 25, 1971 at St. Vibiana Cathedral in Los Angeles by Cardinal Timothy F. Manning.
+Arzube was consecrated on March 25, 1971 at Cathedral Chapel of St. Vibiana in Los Angeles by Cardinal Timothy F. Manning.

 Arzube in 1980 lobbied the archdiocese to reinstate a priest who had been suspended after a second allegation of sexually abusing a minor.
 He stated “How many priests are there completely guiltless over a period of 10 years?”
 Arzube was also appointed as pastor of St. Alphonsus Parish in East Los Angeles.
 In 1986, he became the head of the San Gabriel Pastoral Region of the archdiocese.
 He was also named as the episcopal vicar for the Hispanic community.

 Retirement and legacy

 Arzube retired as auxiliary bishop of Los Angeles on September 7, 1993.

 In 2003, a man alleged that Arzube had sexually abused him as an 11-year-old boy between 1975 to 1976 at St. Alphonsus.
-In a legal deposition, Arzube denied the allegation, but admitted being alone with altar boys in his rectory apartment on multiple occasions.
+In a legal deposition, Arzube denied the allegation.
 He died in West Los Angeles on December 27, 2007.
 In 2007 as part of a massive settlement with survivors of child sexual abuse, the archdiocese settled a civil lawsuit naming Arzube.